asterinas/asterinas/docs/src/kernel/roadmap.md

 To address this obstacle,
 we have decided to enter the cloud market first.
-In an IaaS cloud, workloads of different tenants are run in VMs or [VM-style bare-metal servers](https://dl.acm.org/doi/10.1145/3373376.3378507) for maximum isolation and elasticity.
+In an IaaS (Infrastructure-as-a-Service) cloud, workloads of different tenants are run in VMs or [VM-style bare-metal servers](https://dl.acm.org/doi/10.1145/3373376.3378507) for maximum isolation and elasticity.
 The main device driver requirement for the VM environment is virtio,